When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Price

 Mattress price is an easy way to weed out low-quality mattresses.
 While prices can vary according to brand, special features, or organic certifications, a cheap mattress will generally sag sooner.
-These beds may be suitable for guest rooms, but they likely aren’t designed to withstand regular use.
+These beds may be suitable for guest rooms, but they likely aren’t designed to withstand regular use because to keep the price low, brands need to use lower quality materials.

 Sleeping Position

 Proper spinal support is important no matter what sleeping position you prefer.
-However, a sagging mattress may be most uncomfortable for stomach sleepers if it allows the midsection to sink in too much.
-Back sleepers also require a reliable surface to support the lumbar spine.
+However, a sagging mattress may be most uncomfortable for stomach sleepers if it causes the midsection to sink in too much.
+Back sleepers also require an even, reliable surface to support the lower back.

 Quality Materials